magchap/messageGenerator/README.md

 Simply run the file in node and it will return a message in the below format:

-> 'Tonight you should drink a COUNTRY GRAPE VARIETY from VINTAGE.
-Enjoy!
+> 'Tonight you should drink a "COUNTRY" "GRAPE VARIETY" from "VINTAGE".
+Enjoy!'